NikolaiRadke/Noko/README.md

 The DIY-**NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKO/tree/master/NEWS.md).

-**30.11.2017** - The PCB is ready!
-Stay tuned and read more in a few days!
+**18.12.2017** - The PCB is ready!
+See the gerber files in the new directory [pcb](https://github.com/NikolaiRadke/NOKO/tree/master/pcb).
+Further instructions and an updated Wiki will follow soon.

 ![NOKO Orange](http://www.nikolairadke.de/NOKO/noko_echt.png)